bucklander/aws-paloalto-transit-vpc/Readme.md

 # aws-transit-vpc for Palo Alto Firewalls
 Source code for the AWS Transit VPC customized to use Palo Alto VM appliances (versus Cisco CSR)
 Forked from https://github.com/awslabs/aws-transit-vpc

-Disclaimer: This project is in no way officially associated with Palo Alto Networks.
-Use at your own risk.
+*Disclaimer: This project is in no way associated, officially or unofficially, with Palo Alto Networks.
+Use at your own risk.*

 ## Cloudformation templates